SilkRose/Pony/src/stories/fluttershy-likes-rainbow-dash/fluttershy-likes-rainbow-dash.md

 “Bye,” Fluttershy said in a serene tone before she slowly flew away from Rainbow’s home.

-On the way home Fluttershy was so excited and nervous she could hardly think straight.
+On the way home, Fluttershy was so excited and nervous she could hardly think straight.

 *What should they do?
 What should they talk about?
 Where else should they go?*

 Fluttershy had never gone on a date before.

 Fluttershy got home and started to prepare for tonight.
-Seeing as it was noon she had time to prepare.
+Seeing as it was noon, she had time to prepare.

 She practiced talking with one of her animals wearing a Rainbow Dash mask.
 She tried flirting and ultimately failed, deciding to just be herself and hope Rainbow would like that.